-What to Eat in Rome this Christmas
+Our guide to eating in Rome at Christmas

-The beginning of December sees Rome take on a festive shine as twinkling Christmas lights and sparkling baubles start to adorn the Eternal City’s streets, monuments and piazzas.
+The beginning of December sees Rome take on a festive shine as twinkling Christmas lights and sparkling baubles start to adorn the Eternal City’s streets, monuments, and piazzas.
 The Feast of the Immaculate Conception on the 8th December is a public holiday and the traditional day for Italian families to dress the Christmas tree.
 It signals the start of the Yuletide period which concludes with Epiphany on the 6th January.

-As with every major holiday in Italy, there is an extra focus on food and seasonal specialties available only during this period.
-They begin to appear in bakeries, pastry shops and delis while locals meticulously plan their celebration menus.
-To experience the gastronomic side of Roman Natale join our Christmas Food Walking Tour to sample many of the dishes mentioned below while strolling the streets of the historic centre.
+As with every major holiday in Italy, there is an extra focus on food and seasonal specialties available only during this period and they begin to appear in bakeries, pastry shops, and delis while locals meticulously plan their celebration menus.
+Here is the Local Aromas guide to eating like a Roman this Christmas time:

-Seasonal Sweets: Panettone, pandoro, pangiallo, torrone
+Seasonal Sweets: panettone, pandoro, pangiallo, torrone

 Dried and candied fruits, nuts and spices feature heavily in Italian Christmas dolci.
-The most common are the hefty, dome-shaped panettone, a sweet dough studded with raisins and candied citrus fruits, and the lighter pandoro, a star-shaped sponge cake sprinkled with icing sugar, both of which originate from northern Italy.
+The most common is the hefty, dome-shaped panettone, a sweet dough studded with raisins and candied citrus fruits, and the lighter pandoro, a star-shaped sponge cake sprinkled with icing sugar, both of which originate from northern Italy.

 For something specifically Roman, try the pangiallo (literally ‘yellow bread’).
-A recipe dating back to the Roman Empire, it is a heavy cake of mixed nuts, fruit and honey which is covered with a saffron glaze to give it the distinctive yellow coating.
-And no Christmas meal would be complete without torrone, bars of nougat made with egg whites, honey and sugar, and flavoured with nuts or chocolate.
+A recipe dating back to the Roman Empire, it is a heavy cake of mixed nuts, fruit, and honey which is covered with a saffron glaze to give it the distinctive yellow coating.
+And no Christmas meal would be complete without torrone, bars of nougat made with egg whites, honey and sugar, and flavored with nuts or chocolate.

 La Vigilia: Christmas Eve fish-based dinner

 La Vigilia, or Christmas Eve, is an important dinner in the festive Calendar.
-According to the Catholic religion no meat should be consumed so a lighter, fish-based dinner is prepared.
+According to the Catholic religion, no meat should be consumed so a lighter, fish-based dinner is prepared.
 Most Roman families will kick-off with the frittura mista, pieces of fish and vegetable which are battered and deep-fried until golden.
 Typical fritti include zucchini, eggplant, peppers, broccoli, cauliflower, carrot, potato, anchovies, calamari, shrimp and even apple and sage leaves.
 This is generally followed by a seafood-based pasta such a spaghetti alle vongole (spaghetti with clams), zuppa di pesce (fish stew) or whole baked fish.

-Christmas Day: Lasagna and seasonal sweets
+Christmas Day: lasagne and seasonal sweets